 pipe tripod and really have a top notch system.
 Maybe one day I will.

-the final optics alignment and the refurbishment.
-Starting with the moon,
+final optics alignment and the refurbishment.
+Starting with the moon, I've been

-I've been startled by the clarity.
-I can routinely use magnifications up
+startled by the clarity.
+I can routinely use magnifications up between 100x and

-between 100x and 150x.
-Comparing it to a formerly owned Meade 90mm refractor
+150x.
+Comparing it to a formerly owned Meade 90mm refractor (a 90s era Chinese

-(a Chinese import), I'd have to say that the image quality in the Monolux
+import), I'd have to say that the image quality in the Monolux is better and